rmorsomme/Sudoku-Solver/RMD.md

 Conclusion
 ==========

 In this script, I develop an algorithm to solve sudoku grids that uses four very simple principles.
-Despite its simplicity, the algorithm can solve most sudoku grids, even the most sparse ones!

--   Principle 1: A cell can only have one value.
+-   Principle 1: A cell has exactly one value.

 -   Principle 2: A row/column/box contains each value exactly once.